blue rulehome

 Patricia Albers has written a new book entitled, Joan Mitchell, Lady Painter: A Life.
 544 pages.
 This is the first full-scale biography of the painter Joan Mitchell (1925-1992), a synesthete who had colored letters, colored sound, personality-color synesthesia, and emotionally mediated synesthesia.

-The publication date is May 3, 2011 and the book can be found on Amazon.com http://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dstripbooks&field-keywords=Lady+Painter&x=0&y=0
+Her book can be found on Amazon.com http://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dstripbooks&field-keywords=Lady+Painter&x=0&y=0

 Tasting the Universe, by Maureen Seaberg is in stores now.